Kequc/nano-records/README.md

 });
 ```

-Forced is similar to the two methods above but will persist a new document if one doesn't exist.
+Deeply extend an existing document or create a document if one doesn't exist.

 ```javascript
 doc.destroy((err) => {